We live in a world of instant gratification

 Play the long game

 I wrote this article to encourage all of us to play the long game.
-Resist instant gratification, like using acid to clean a pool surface.
+Resist instant gratification, like using acid to clean a pool surface covered in calcium crystals.
 Instead, provide more meaningful pool care for your customers and respect the process.
 There are no shortcuts to having great water quality and air quality.
 We encourage pool people to think years ahead when they're treating a pool.
-Is continual use of Trichlor really a good idea, considering what cyanuric acid does to ORP?
-How about using metal-based products, knowing they will eventually stain, and their residual stays in the water and has long-term health effects on people?
+Is continual use of Trichlor really a good idea, considering what cyanuric acid does to chlorine efficacy?
+How about using metal-based products, knowing they might eventually stain, and their residual stays in the water for a long time?
+Or the use of algaecides in general, where each of them leaves behind some problematic byproduct: copper, ammonium, bromates, etc.